arras-energy/gridlabd-old/docs/User manual/Preface.md

 This is accomplished using what has become known as an agent-based model.
 Agents are small descriptions of objects that exhibit specific behaviors and interact with other agents over time easily modeled ways.

-## Who needs this book?
+## Who needs this manual?

-This is for model developers and simulation users.
-It contains the following topics:
+This manual is for model developers and simulation users.
+It addresses the following topics:

- - Exploring the GridLAB-D Modeling (GLM) language
+ - Learning the GridLAB-D Modeling (GLM) language

  - Understanding and using GridLAB-D modules and classes